Skytzo,Chinks,Music Hates You,Supermonkey,Orbital Karnie. - eyemnkogneeto.com

 Brady Bonito,(RIP), Steve Therealt(RIP) Roland Blue(RIP), Jim Peletier, Gary Bell, Wolfie and so on...

-I played in them, donated my own sweat and blood to them all and loved almost every second of it.
+I played in them, donated my sweat and blood to them all and loved almost every second of it.

 I pretty much stuck to a Single pedal 5 piece kit.
-I kept it small and thats how I liked it.
+I kept it small and that's how I liked it.
 I had to work twice as hard sometimes just to keep up

-I've never made any money playing the drums and I dont have many pictures ( I guess I'm not all that photogenic),
+I've never made any money playing the drums and I don't have many pictures ( I guess I'm not all that photogenic),

 Needless to say those were the best of times.
-Now I paint and find myself drumming in my head when I do, I think it helps but distracts me alot some days, I'm lucky like that.
+Now I paint and find myself drumming in my head when I do, I think it helps but distracts me some days.

 ~EK